-Banks and other financial service providers work hard to protect their customers – in the UK in 2016, their innovative systems stopped £6.40 in every £10 of attempted fraud.
+Banks and other financial service providers work hard to protect their customers – their innovative systems stopped £2 in every £3 of attempted unauthorised fraud in 2018.

 But criminals still managed to steal a total of £1.2 billion last year.

 Take Five is a national campaign that offers straight-forward and impartial advice to help everyone protect themselves from preventable financial fraud.
 This includes email deception and phone-based scams as well as online fraud – particularly where criminals impersonate trusted organisations.

 Many people may already know the dos and don’ts of financial fraud and scams – that no-one should ever contact them out of the blue to ask for their PIN or full password, or ever make them feel pressured into moving money to another account.
 The trouble is, in the heat of the moment, it’s easy to forget this.

 After all, trusting people on their word is something everyone tends to do instinctively.
 If someone says they’re from your bank or a trusted organisation, why wouldn’t you believe them?
 Take Five urges you to stop and consider whether the situation is genuine – to stop and think if what you’re being told really makes sense.